Wall Street Breakfast: What Moved Markets This Week

 Astronauts Bob Behnken and Doug Hurley were only 17 minutes away from launching on SpaceX's (SPACE) Crew Dragon capsule atop a Falcon 9 rocket before a cancellation due to inclement weather.
 The flight, rescheduled for 3:22 p.m. on Saturday, would mark the first time U.S. astronauts were sent into space from American soil since 2011.
 Besides becoming the first private company to fly humans into orbit, SpaceX hopes the mission to the ISS could herald an upcoming era of space travel into low-Earth orbit and beyond.

-"We must plan for operating a smaller airline for the foreseeable future," American Airlines (NASDAQ:AAL) told employees, saying it would need to reduce its 17,000 management and support staff by 30%.
+"We must plan for operating a smaller airline for the foreseeable future," American Airlines (AAL) told employees, saying it would need to reduce its 17,000 management and support staff by 30%.
 The carrier will accept volunteers to take buyouts through June 10 and make forced cuts if there aren't enough as CEO Doug Parker dismissed rumors about bankruptcy.
-United Airlines (NASDAQ:UAL) has also announced plans to cut management ranks by 30% once U.S. government payroll aid expires in the fall.
+United Airlines (UAL) has also announced plans to cut management ranks by 30% once U.S. government payroll aid expires in the fall.

 Go deeper: Boeing to begin laying off 6,700 employees this week.

-"Unfortunately because of COVID-19 which has caused an extremely rapid and substantial decrease in travel, Hertz (NYSE:HTZ) has encountered major financial difficulties," billionaire investor Carl Icahn said after offloading his entire 39% stake for a "significant loss."
+"Unfortunately because of COVID-19 which has caused an extremely rapid and substantial decrease in travel, Hertz (HTZ) has encountered major financial difficulties," billionaire investor Carl Icahn said after offloading his entire 39% stake for a "significant loss."
 Shares of Hertz tumbled over 20% following the news on Wednesday.
 "I intend to closely follow the company's reorganization," Icahn added, saying he "looked forward to assessing different opportunities to support Hertz in the future."

 State courts are the proper forum for lawsuits alleging oil companies promoted their work as environmentally responsible when they knew it was contributing to climate change, according to a ruling from the 9th U.S. Circuit Court of Appeals.
-The suits claimed Exxon (NYSE:XOM), Chevron (NYSE:CVX), ConocoPhillips (NYSE:COP), BP (NYSE:BP), Shell (RDS.A, RDS.B) and other major oil companies created a public nuisance and should pay for damage from climate change.
+The suits claimed Exxon (XOM), Chevron (CVX), ConocoPhillips (COP), BP (BP), Shell (RDS.A, RDS.B) and other major oil companies created a public nuisance and should pay for damage from climate change.
 The decision could eventually lead to trials in lawsuits by California cities and counties seeking damages, but in the meantime, it could include a review by a larger 9th Circuit panel and, eventually, review by the U.S. Supreme Court.

 China's largely rubber-stamp parliament passed a controversial national security bill for Hong Kong, a move that raises concerns about the territory's future as a financial center.
 Currently the city is not subjected to the same U.S. tariffs and restrictions as mainland China due to its "high degree of political and legal autonomy."
 If the bill is enacted, however, it would represent the first time Beijing has introduced a law that imposes criminal penalties into Hong Kong's legal code and bypassed the city's legislature.